nokia/SReXperts/hackathon/activities/srlinux-i-custom-cli/README.md

 A:peering2#
 ```

 The `load()` method is executed and this time, we have the output showing our **syntax** object printed to the screen.
-This is a good indication that the command has been successfully added to the CLI heirarchy.
+This is a good indication that the command has been successfully added to the CLI hierarchy.

 Now, type `show <tab>` and you will see our **bgp-by** command in the list of options,